md-irohas/geoipcli-go/README.md

 You can also use configuration files instead of these options (See the following example).

 ```
-Usage of ./geoipcli
+Usage of ./build/geoipcli-go-macos-amd64:
   -anonymousip string
         Path to GeoIP2-AnonymousIP database.
   -asn string
         Path to GeoLite2-ASN database.
   -city string
         Path to GeoIP2/GeoLite2-City database.
   -conffile string
         Config file.
   -contype string
-    	Path to GeoIP2-ConnectionType database.
+        Path to GeoIP2-Connection-Type database.
   -country string
         Path to GeoIP2/GeoLite2-Country database.
   -debug
-    	Run this program as debug mode w/ debug message.
+        Run this program as debug mode w/ messages.
+  -do-not-escape-comma
+        Do NOT escape commas in output. (default true)
+  -do-not-escape-double-quote
+        Do NOT escape double quotes in output. (default true)
   -domain string
         Path to GeoIP2-Domain database.
+  -format string
+        Output format (csv, tsv).
   -isp string
         Path to GeoIP2-ISP database.
   -list-columns
-    	Show all column names.
+        Show all column names and exit.
   -output string
         Output columns separated by comma (,).
-See '--list-columns' option for more details.
+See '-list-columns' option for more details.
   -readfile string
         Read IP addresses from file.
   -skip-invalid-ip
-    	Skip Invalid IP addresses.
+        Skip invalid IP addresses.
   -version
         Show version and exit.
 ```

-### Download Databases
+### GeoIP Databases

 MaxMind provides two types of downloadable GeoIP databases.